GitLab Integration with PTC

 We recommend using OAuth as your authentication method.

 If needed, you can use a project access token or a group access token instead.
-These tokens must include the correct permissions:
+PTC needs read and write permissions to be able to translate and monitor changes to your resource files.

 Project Access Token